SystemsApproach/5G/intro.rst

 Because of their wide distribution and close proximity to end users, Central Offices are also an ideal place to host the edge cloud.
-But this begs the question: What exactly is the edge cloud?
+But this raises the question: What exactly is the edge cloud?

 In a nutshell, the cloud began as a collection of warehouse-sized datacenters, each of which provided a cost-effective way to power, cool,